How does Rest Less make money

 Go Ape has no upper age limit on their adventures and is built on the mantra that everyone should live adventurously, regardless of age.

 So, if you’re ready to step outside of your comfort zone and have some fun, Go Ape will take you on a journey you won’t forget.
-And the best part is that, once completed, you’ll be handed a certificate to recognise your achievements, which you can hold onto as a keepsake.
+And the best part is that, once it’s completed, you’ll be handed a certificate to recognise your achievements.

 8. Didcot Railway Centre, Oxfordshire

-Guests can enjoy unlimited rides on Great Western Railway heritage steam trains, some of which are 180 years old.
-Rides on heritage diesel trains are also available and the centre’s ‘discovery days’ allow visitors to explore the 21-acre museum at their leisure and enjoy the various exhibits up close.
+Guests can enjoy unlimited rides on Great Western Railway heritage steam trains during their designated ‘Steam Days’.
+Rides on heritage diesel trains are also available, and the centre’s ‘Discovery Days’ allow visitors to explore the 21-acre museum at their leisure and enjoy the various exhibits up close.

-Since some activities are only available on certain days of the week, it’s recommended that you plan your visit in advance to avoid disappointment.
+Since some activities are only available on certain days of the week, it’s recommended you plan your visit to avoid disappointment.
+You can do so on the Didcot Railway Centre website.

 9. The Wave, Bristol